-For the sake of readability, this publication does not contain references to any applicable legal articles, case law or literature.
-Please do not hesitate to contact us if you have any specific questions about the role of management board members and/or supervisory board members in the Netherlands or about other governance-related topics.
+To enhance readability, this booklet does not include references to specific legal provisions, case law or academic literature, unless contextually necessary.
+Should you have any questions regarding the role of management or supervisory board members in the Netherlands - or any other governance-related matters - please do not hesitate to contact us.